elderberry17/dl_bebert/README.md

 The tokenizer is stolen from here (https://huggingface.co/cointegrated/rubert-tiny).
 However, it is a great idea to add code from training your own tokenizer from scratch!

-You are free to change data/configs/traning process to make the repository a better place for students.
+You are free to change data/configs/training process to make the repository a better place for students.

 # Test

 The test stage is using the MTEB (https://github.com/embeddings-benchmark/mteb) corpus of Benchmarks.
 There is a test config file that by default employs only a list of benchmarks for Russian language.

+# Requirements

+There are 2 requirements files in the project.
+The "requirements.txt" is a necessary one to perform the training pipelines.
+The second one is additional in case you desire to evaluate the model on the MTEB.
+You are also supposed to push your model to Hugging-Face hub in advance.

 # HF model